christinapitsillidou/AML-2019-Group19/README.md

 Gradient descent is a method to move from a point of the loss function to another with smaller value until we reach the minimum.
 In plain vanilla gradient descent, we move opposite to the direction of the slope and the step size is multiplied by the gradient(slope).

 The word "descent" means going downhill.
-In 2-dimensions, if the slope is positive(upper-right direction) then we need to move to the smaller number(left direction) and vice versa(See figure1).
+In 2-dimensions, if the slope goes upper-right direction then we need to move to the smaller left direction and vice versa.
 The "gradient" means the slope.
-By considering the "U" shape of the graph as a loss function, we can see that to find the smallest point quicker, we need to move more when the slope is steeper(See figure2).
+By considering the "U" shape of the graph as a loss function, we can see that to find the smallest point quicker, we need to move more when the slope is steeper.
 Finally, we need to consider the step size.
-If it is too small, then a lot of time is needed to find the minimum and if it is too big, then we could completely miss it(See figure3).
+If it is too small, then a lot of time is needed to find the minimum and if it is too big, then we could completely miss it.

 ![GD2](https://user-images.githubusercontent.com/52673999/60999676-a5283700-a353-11e9-9612-2a251de8f012.jpg)
 ![vanilla](https://user-images.githubusercontent.com/52673999/61002684-f89d8380-a359-11e9-8deb-491e364c4b89.jpg)